 One of the best examples is the Gulf Stream.
 This current creates in the north Western Europe more temperate conditions.
-Another instance is the Hawaiian Islands, where the climate is cooler (sub-tropical) than the tropical latitudes in which they are located, because of the California current.
+Another instance is the Hawaiian Islands, where the climate is cooler (sub tropical) than the tropical latitudes in which they are located, due to the effect of the California current.